-The Board of the Company has established the following policy to apply to trading in the Company's shares on the ASX.
-This policy applies to those persons defined below as "Restricted Persons" of the Company.
-Restricted Persons to whom this policy applies must restrict their buying and selling of Company's shares within the Company trading window established by this policy.
+The Board of the Company has established the following Policy to apply to trading in the Company's shares on the ASX.
+This Policy applies to those persons defined below as "Restricted Persons" of the Company.
+Restricted Persons to whom this Policy applies must restrict their buying and selling of Company's shares within the Company trading window established by this Policy.
+Any breach of this Policy will be regarded as serious and will be subject to appropriate sanctions.

-In addition to the requirements of this General Trading Policy, all Restricted Persons (as defined below) must also comply with the Insider Trading Policy of the Company in Section 6 below.
+In addition to the requirements of this Security Trading Policy, all Restricted Persons (as defined below) must also comply with the Insider Trading Policy of the Company in Section 6 below.

-5.2 Executive restrictions on trading
+5.2 Director and executive restrictions on trading

-This General Trading Policy and the restrictions on trading in shares of the Company set out below applies to each Executive and senior manager (Restricted Persons).
+This Security Trading Policy and the restrictions on trading in shares of the Company set out below applies to the following representatives of the Company (Restricted Persons):